wernerfred/docker-mailserver/docs/content/advanced/maintenance/update-and-cleanup.md

+---
+title: 'Maintenance | Update and Cleanup'
+---

 ## Automatic update

 Docker images are handy but it can get a a hassle to keep them updated.
 Also when a repository is automated you want to get these images when they get out.